logux/docs/3-concepts/2-action.md

 </details>

-Clients can also create `logux/undo` to revert action and ask other clients to revert it (if server allows it).
+Clients can also create `logux/undo` to revert action and ask other clients to revert it (if the server allows it).

 <details open><summary><b>Redux client</b></summary>